meteor314/indeed_bot/README.md

 You can find all logs where the bots applies in logs files.

 ## Issue
 If you're getting error like this :  there is an instance of chrome is open.
-You have to **quit** chrome and then restart the program
+You have to **quit** chrome and then restart the program.
 ```sh
   File "/home/meteor314/Desktop/indeed_bot/main.py", line 236, in <module>
     IndeedBot.initialize_selenium() # call the method